ExtremeFLOW/neko-top/documentation/pages/user_guide/unsteady_simulation.md

 POD state recovery depends on ADIOS2.
 The Fortran side uses the Neko-TOP streaming layer, and the Python side imports ADIOS2-backed [`pySEMTools`](https://github.com/ExtremeFLOW/pySEMTools) streaming support.
-In CMake, POD recovery is enabled only when ADIOS2 is found.
-If ADIOS2 is missing, Neko-TOP falls back to a POD stub and the POD recovery type is not available.
+The POD build requires ADIOS2; CMake reports a configuration error when it is unavailable.
+There is no POD stub fallback.

 The build and runtime helpers try to locate ADIOS2 from: